FogSecurity/aws-size/README.md

 AWS services and resources have limits that can impact development.
 These limits (sometimes referred to as Service Quotas) can sometimes be adjustable (soft limits) or not (hard limits).
 In some cases, these can make development difficult.

-Currently, this tool focuses on AWS IAM and visibility into some of those limits that can impede development.
+Currently, this tool focuses on AWS resources including IAM and visibility into some of those limits that can impede development.

 Imagine a scenario where someone is trying to apply least privilege and has appropriately used condition keys, granular IAM actions, and resources in their IAM policies.
 They may need to add another statement or action, but if they're out of character space - they will need to think creatively on how to adjust the policy.
 This tool will help bring visibility into those limits.

-## Running iam-size
+## Running aws-size

 Prerequisites:
 * Python